OpenCyphal/nunavut/CONTRIBUTING.rst

 Try running a test which will first compile the test.
 For example, in the C language build ::

-    cmake --build . --target run_test_serialiization
+    cmake --build . --target run_test_serialization

-If you get an error about missing pthreads from the linker then you are on linux and we need to tweek the compile flags (assuming you are in the directory the TLDR above dumped you into) ::
+If you get an error about missing pthreads from the linker then you are on GNU/Linux and we need to tweak the compile flags (assuming you are in the directory the TLDR above dumped you into) ::

     rm CMakeCache.txt